Alexandra2888/LangGraph-AI-Agent/README.md

 # LangGraph Agent API

-A powerful AI agent built with LangGraph and FastAPI that provides calculator, web search, database query, and image analysis capabilities.
+A powerful AI agent built with LangGraph and FastAPI that provides calculator, web search, database query, and image analysis capabilities with **real-time streaming responses**.

 ## 🚀 Quick Start